lh64/CurrOpinSysBiol_2019/README.md

 Code is also included that reproduces Figs. 2B and 2C of Harris et al. (2019) (cell counts and cell fractions vs. time, respectively).

-Please direct any questions about the model to Leonard A. Harris at l.harris@vanderbilt.edu
+Please direct any questions about the model to Leonard A. Harris at l.harris@vanderbilt.edu.